tablet6/CarND-MPC-Project/README.md

 Once the latency is added, I started seeing the car is not making the curves.
 The predicted trajectory clearly showed it needs larger timestep length.
 I played with some more values before settling down to 20, which helped the car complete the track successfully.

+###Update:
+Additional tuning done for the cost function affecting steering and acceleration.
+This gives smoother transitions during sharp turns.

 ### Polynomial Fitting and MPC Preprocessing

 I used polyfit method to fit a polynomial.
 Used a 3rd degree polynomial since we have curved lines and not straight ones.